If you are wanting to move your equipment around to test range and connectivity then this is the article for you!

 What if the range only has 1 or 2 bars?

 Not to fear!
 We actually have seen plenty of customers with sensors that have a one bar range symbol that reliably send data every 15 minutes.
-It might be worth a test similar to what we did above where you leave the sensor in this location you're testing (for at least 30 min to 1 hour) and see if the CSV file shows consistent readings.
+It might be worth a test similar to what we did above where you leave the sensor in this location you're testing (for at least 30 min to 1 hour) and see if you're getting all of the readings in the analytics using the "dot method."

 What if I lose connectivity with the sensor?